kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-13-revisioning/index.md

 ---
 published: true
-title: Introduction to Gulp.js 13
+title: "Introduction to Gulp.js 13: Revisioning"
 author: Stefan Imhoff
 date: 2014-10-30T07:45:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to use revisioning to allow long caching of your assets and replace them  with hashed file names, that can be cache busted."